erangvee/ai-photo-renamer-app/README.md

 * The prompt can be modified by the end user by appending to it only.
 The app has the option to append additional text to the original prompt.
 * For further development:
     * Reset prompts to original.
+    * Give options for prompts.

+# To fix
+* The processing restarts every time the download button is clicked.

 # `vars` file
 The `vars` file is used to specify variables that you can quickly modify without having to scour through the source code.
 Here are what the variables for: